patricksurry/TaliForth2/platform/README.md

 If your hardware requires you to read the character while checking whether one is ready, you should buffer it and make sure that `kernel_getc` checks the buffer.
 (See `platform-py65mon.asm` as one example.)
-If your hardware doesn't support kbhit at all, you can use this dummy implementation that makes KEY? behave like the blocking KEY:
+If your hardware doesn't support kbhit, or you don't care about KEY?, taliforth.asm will provide a default implementation that makes KEY? block like KEY:
 ```
 kernel_kbhit:
                 lda #1